Chisomnwa/Amazon-Best-Selling-Books-Analysis/README.md

-# Amazon Best Selling Books - A Decade of Analysis
+# Amazon Best Selling Books Analysis with Python

 I web-scrapped Amazing Best Selling Books in this project from 2009 to 2019.

-In this project, I will be presenting insights derived from the decade of analysis performed on the Amazon best-selling books data.
+In this project, I will be presenting insights derived from the analysis performed on the Amazon best-selling books data.

 Each year contains a list of 100 best-selling books.
 The whole data contains 1090 rows and 8 columns in total.